awsdocs/amazon-route53-docs/doc_source/monitoring-health-check-latency.md

 + The average time, in milliseconds, that it took Route 53 health checkers to complete the SSL/TLS handshake

 **Note**
-You can't enable latency monitoring for existing health checks\.<a name="monitoring-latency-procedure"></a>
+You can't enable latency monitoring for existing health checks\.

+**Important**
+The health checkers are run on 16 redundant availability zones\.
+Occasionally an availability zone can be unavailable because of deployments, updates, maintenance, and so on\.
+The health check system is designed to account for this without any customer impact\.<a name="monitoring-latency-procedure"></a>

 **To view the latency between Route 53 health checkers and your endpoint \(console\)**